Philosophy of consulting, teaching.

 In any established industrial environment, where manufacturing processes have been developed and improved over the years by trial and error, there appear beliefs, "industrial folklore", about how things work, about how processes must be run to make good product.
 From one shift to another, the supervisors change settings; engineers debate about the importance of controlling particular variables; the customers say the product has changed but everyone says we still make it exactly the same way!

 Sometimes the debate about it becomes so heated that it obstructs rational thought.
 If this is the case, then the circulating industrial folklore, with its inconsistencies needs to be rationalised.
-Our experience has been that as we develop a working, internally consistent mathematical (necessarily quantified) model or simulation and share it with people, the wilder ideas in the folklore somehow disappear and a shared view, soundly based on the real underlying physics or economics becomes a basis for guided improvement.
+My experience has been that as we develop a working, internally consistent mathematical (necessarily quantified) model or simulation and share it with people, the wilder ideas in the folklore somehow disappear and a shared view, soundly based on the real underlying physics or economics (the compelling force of reality) becomes a basis for guided improvement.

 Links in website: